caktus/guidebook/docs/testing/frontend.md

 #### Avoid Race Conditions by Using Callbacks

-If you\'re testing whether a React component updates in some way after some state change happens, in general you won\'t be able to check for the update right after running the code that\'s supposed to trigger it, because that update will happen asynchronously.
+If you're testing whether a React component updates in some way after some state change happens, in general you won't be able to check for the update right after running the code that's supposed to trigger it, because that update will happen asynchronously.

 To check for changes like that, you should use an async test and inject